sunbeamin/ChoobsForumBot/README.md

 If a message is found which has a different timestamp, this new timestamp is saved and the new message is sent. <br />
 It could however occur, that multiple messages are posted within these 60 seconds.
 In that case, only the latest is retrieved.

 * Formatting of the forum post body is lost.
-Multiline messages, bold, italics etc. are all not parsed at the moment. <br />
+Bold, italics etc. are all not parsed at the moment. <br />
 The bot will always send the forum post as plaintext.